 How To Know When To Quit A Job

 There are so many reasons to quit a job: a micromanaging boss, boredom, burn-out, or all of the above and then some.
-Yet, as adults, we have a responsibility to take of ourselves.
+Yet, as adults, we have a responsibility to take care of ourselves.
 So where do you draw the line?

 First and foremost, if you are experiencing a toxic work situation such as gaslighting or sexual harassment, I urge you to find a new opportunity as soon as possible.
 Talk to one of our mentors for an external opinion, brainstorming, and morale support.